-- Again, kneeling on all fours can be a comfortable position for many women, or lying on your back with a cushion under your buttocks so your belly can relax, but experiment and see what feels good.
+- Again, kneeling on all fours can be a comfortable position for many women, or lying on your back with a cushion under your buttocks so your belly can relax.
+Experiment and see what feels good for you.

 - BE PATIENT.
 If at first you don’t succeed, slow down and try again.